alexholcombe/MOTcircular/experiment_specific/neuralNetTheory/neuralNetTheory.md

   - As the target moves, the location of the pointer field will be updated to catch up with the target.
 The updating process is assumed to be discrete (for example 10Hz).
   - The new location of the pointer field is calculated by averaging the coordinates of active pixels inside the pointer field.
 - Attention formation module implements partial synchronization of "attended" neurons
-  - a single “central neuron”  inhibits distracters and synchronises the spikes of attended peripheral neurons
+  - a single “central neuron” (CN) inhibits distracters and synchronises the spikes of attended peripheral neurons.
+CN receives excitatory synaptic inputs from all peripheral neurons.
+Each PN receives strong inhibitory synaptic currents from the CN, and weak local excitatory synaptic currents from 8 neighbouring neurons.
   - neurons corresponding to the attended object have higher natural frequencies.
 They will be synchronised by the system.